SharpieFPS/STALKER-Shadow-Of-Chernobyl-Lo-Fi-Twitch-Integration--NS-2016-/README.md

 Or get it from this repo if you happen to be using the same NS version as I am (NS 2016 + 2023 Update).

-And if you are not running any mods, unpack game's file and get it.
+And if you are not running any mods, unpack game's files and get it.

-It's highly important because incompatible files are guaranteed to crash your game.
+It's highly important because files from different mods and versions are guaranteed to crash your game if they are incompatible.

 I'm using Windows 10.